-Are you thinking about building a pool?
+Have you been thinking about building a pool?

 Temporary pool fencing during construction is a requirement for the safety of your family, construction workers and visitors.
-Temporary pool fencing must meet the regulations imposed by your local council and it is important that you use the correct system if you want to avoid any potential problems.
+Temporary pool fencing must meet the regulations imposed by your local government and it is important that you use the correct system if you want to avoid any potential problems.

-At TTFS our temporary pool fencing panels are designed specifically to cater for pool safety during pool installation and construction.
-Panels are hot dip galvanised for durability in all weather conditions and their specifications comply with Australian Standard A.S.
+At TTFS, our temporary pool fencing panels are designed specifically to cater for pool safety during pool installation and construction.
+Panels are hot-dip galvanised for durability in all weather conditions and their specifications comply with Australian Standard A.S.
 1962 when permanently fixed.

-Why Our Temp Pool Fences?
+Why TTFS’ Temporary Pool Fences?

 Many customers from the swimming pool construction industry or permanent fence business carry a supply of portable pool fencing to extend their service offering.

-Our Temporary Pool Fence Sets have a number of outstanding features, including:
+Our temporary pool fence sets have a number of outstanding features, including:

 - The sturdy structure to be easily moved without the need for star pickets.